 - Endometriosis.
-Endometriosis occurs when the uterine tissue implants and grows outside of the uterus — often affecting the function of the ovaries, uterus and fallopian tubes.
+Endometriosis occurs when the uterine tissue implants and grows outside of the uterus — often affecting the function of the ovaries, uterus, and fallopian tubes.

 - Uterine fibroids.
 Fibroids are benign tumors in the wall of the uterus and are common in women in their 30s and 40s.
-Fibroids can interfere with implantation of the fertilized egg.
+Fibroids can interfere with the implantation of the fertilized egg.

 - Impaired sperm production or function.
 Below-average sperm concentration, weak movement of sperm (poor mobility), or abnormalities in sperm size and shape can make it difficult for sperm to fertilize an egg.
 If semen abnormalities are found, your partner might need to see a specialist to determine if there are correctable problems or underlying health concerns.

 - Unexplained infertility.
 Unexplained infertility means no cause of infertility has been found despite evaluation for common causes.